Emotional development in autistic children and teenagers

 You can help your child understand why they feel the way they do by explaining how thoughts can lead to feelings.
 For example, you could draw a picture of a dog with a child.
 Then you could say, ‘If a dog jumps up at you and you think it’s going to bite, you might feel scared.
 But if you think what a fun, playful dog it is, you might feel excited instead’.

-Or you could use comic strip conversations showing characters with various facial expressions and thought bubbles to help your child link emotions with thoughts and behaviour.
+Or you could use comic strip conversations to help your child link emotions with thoughts and behaviour.
 For example, you could draw stick figures of your child and a friend to illustrate a conversation.
 Use different colours to show what they’re thinking, saying and feeling.

 Strong emotions can be overwhelming for autistic children and teenagers.
-They often need help to manage strong emotions and calm down from them.
+They often need support to manage strong emotions and calm down from them.
 But they can learn techniques to manage these emotions.

-Below are ideas and strategies to help autistic children and teenagers manage strong emotions.
-When you use these strategies with your child, remember that learning to manage strong emotions takes practice.
-It’s good for your child to practise when they’re calm.
+Below are strategies to help your autistic child manage strong emotions.
+Learning to manage strong emotions takes practice, so it’s good for your child to practise when they’re calm.
 This will make it easier for your child to remember and use the strategies when they’re feeling stressed or overwhelmed.

 Calming down steps